 Yes, it’s amazing.
 I just listened to Stadium Arcadium for the first time in a while and one of the songs that I didn’t even mix, Animal Bar, just absolutely blew me away.
 Ryan Hewitt’s work on that is just so good and it’s such a great song.

 Also, you can get just as blown away by someone you haven’t heard of before.
 They don’t have to be famous but it’s amazing when you do get to work with people you admire and it turns out to be even better than you hope.
 This can happen in any session which is part of the magic of working with music.

-I had a couple of friends who were working for Rick, especially Dave Schiffman, who recorded a lot of records for Rick.
-He would recommend me when they needed stuff because, just like with the Synclavier, I had moved on to become a Pro Tools guy in Los Angeles.
+I had a couple of friends who were working for Rick.
+Especially Dave Schiffman, who recorded a lot of records for Rick.
+He would recommend me when they needed stuff.
+Just like with the Synclavier, I had moved on to become a Pro Tools guy in Los Angeles.
 I not only knew Pro Tools but also how to transfer back and forth from analogue tape and keep things locked up.

 The first thing I got to work on with Rick was Saul Williams - Amethyst Rock Star (Listen On Spotify), where they had done a lot of the record with an MPC60.
-They had dumped the drum programming to tape, in stereo, so when they started to mix they wanted to split up some of the drums but they couldn’t lock the MPC60 back up to get the stuff out separately.
+They had dumped the stereo drum programming to tape but when they started mixing they wanted to split some of the drums up.
+But they couldn’t lock the MPC60 back up to get the stuff out separately.
 It was drifting all over the place and I came in as the tech/audio janitor to fix it.